noelpdot/School_District_Analysis/README.md

 ![school_spending_A](Resources/school_spending_A.png)

-- No changes on scores with respect to school spending.
+- No significant changes on scores with respect to school spending.

 ### Results by School Size After Thomas High Removed: